powsybl/.github/profile/README.md

 🙋‍♀️ A short introduction - what is our organization all about?

-PowSyBl (**Pow**er **Sy**stem **Bl**ocks) is an open-source framework, dedicated to the modeling, simulation, and visualization of electrical networks.
+PowSyBl (**Pow**er **Sy**stem **Bl**ocks) is an open-source library, dedicated to the modeling, simulation, and visualization of electrical networks.
 The power system blocks can be used through scripts for a quick setup, but they can also be assembled to build state-of-the-art applications.

 PowSyBl commons include:
 - A human-readable grid model that is fully extendable and supports merging of networks;